Our travel therapy adventures led us to spending 3 months in Prineville, Oregon.

 Prineville has like 6 hotels, but only 3 of them are on the usual hotel websites.
 We stayed in Prineville’s Country Inn & Suites before finding a place to rent, which is technically the best hotel in town (not a big deal).

 You might be shocked at hotel prices in Prineville.
 For a random, small town in the middle of nowhere, Prineville hotels are surprisingly expensive.
-From May to October, expect to pay $110 to $130 for a decent hotel in Prineville.

 Where to Eat in Prineville